Huy-Ngo/acanban/docs/source/solution/database.rst

    {
       "thread-id": "uuid"
       "title": "Thread Title",
-      "content": "The description of the issue addressed in the thread."
+      "content": "The description of the issue addressed in the thread.", "comments": [
-      "comments": [
          "list",
          "of",